Valentin Yumashev: Biography

+about politics <...> I could talk politics with him because we were working on his books".

 Family

-From his first marriage with Irina Vedeneyeva, he has a daughter, Polina.
-In 2001, Polina married Oleg Deripaska.
+From his first marriage with Irina Vedeneyeva, he has a daughter.
+In 2001, Polina married Oleg Deripaska; they divorced in 2018.

 Yumashev and his second wife Tatyana Yumasheva (daughter of the first president of Russia Boris Yeltsin) own half of the Imperia Tower in "Moscow International Business Center" and half of the business center of "CITY" (49.58% of shares).

 It was reported that he, along with his wife and their daughter, have been citizens of Austria since 2009.